 Claim your calm with three fantastic boating destinations in BC

-It is the pause we all needed to appreciate what we have in our own backyard.
+Into our second summer where international travel is limited we can continue to appreciate what we have in our own backyard.
+Boats were in short supply in 2020 but many manufactures are ramping up production for what is going to prove to be another busy boating season in Canada.
 Historically, people from all around the world have flocked to Canada to enjoy and marvel at our beautiful country.
-It is now our turn to explore our country in brand spanking new ways.
+It is now our turn to explore our country in brand spanking new ways – check out our New Boats & Cool Toys for boating season.
 We may only be able to explore our home provinces but here are some ideal destinations BC that you can explore by boat, while keeping safe and following provincial health rules.
-Stay close to your home marina for now, and put these three fantastic boat destinations in your BC bucket list.
+Stay close to your home marina for now, and put these three fantastic boating destinations in your BC bucket list.

 This wonderful and isolated part of Canada is located on the west coast of Vancouver Island.
 It is bordered by the Esowista Peninsula to the south, and the Hesquiaht Peninsula to the North.
 It is a body of water with many inlets and islands.
 And the best thing is that this area of the world is both gorgeous, full of wildlife, fishing and STARS.
 Yes, you can see the most amazing night skies in this area that is very low light pollution.
 When they are ready to open their inlets to visitors, put Tofino on your list and head out to explore the Clayoquot Sound.
 If you are a novice boater, hire a local guide and get 110% out of a day trip around the various islands.